zlorb/scapy/README.md

 scapy
 =====

-Scapy Windows with Python 2.7
+Steps to get scapy running on Windows with Python 2.7